 Your doctor can also check your spouse’s sperm count and sperm motility before deciding if you’d be best served by seeing a fertility specialist.

-If you’ve been on the pill then a period of infertility is not uncommon once you cease taking the pill.
+If you’ve been on the pill, then a period of infertility is not uncommon once you cease taking the pill.
 This period could last from six months to a year in regular cases.
 You should wait at least two years after stopping your birth control before considering that you may have trouble conceiving.
 This is because if you’ve been taking the pill regularly for most of your reproductive years, you need to give it between six months to a year to be sure that all the hormones have cleared your system.
 Then if after a year of intercourse with no contraception, you still have not conceived, your doctor will probably suggest that you may have fertility issues and recommend a specialist.

 Changes in your weight and diet could also affect your ability to conceive.
 If you’ve been overweight or underweight and are currently working towards getting to a healthy weight, you should wait until you have met and are maintaining a healthy lifestyle before even trying to conceive.
 This is because in both cases of under and overweight women, menstrual cycles could be interrupted, damaging egg production.
 Give your body time to readjust itself so that it’s working at peak condition when you try to get pregnant.
-But be aware that being both severely under or overweight can cause long term damage such as diabetes or heart disease that can affect fertility in both men and women even once you’ve returned to a healthy weight.
+Be aware that being both severely under or overweight can cause long term damage such as diabetes or heart disease that can affect fertility in both men and women even once you’ve returned to a healthy weight.

-So once you’ve considered all these factors and decided which, if any, of them apply to you then you can then present this information to your doctor.
-He or she can then see if any of the impediments to your ability to conceive can be treated by him or if he’ll have to refer you to a fertility specialist
+So once you’ve considered all these factors and decided which, if any, of them apply to you then you can present this information to your doctor.
+He or she can then see if any of the impediments to your ability to conceive can be treated by him or if he’ll have to refer you to a fertility specialist.

 If you’re difficulty conceiving runs in the family, you can also check with family members and ask them to recommend a specialist they may have used or you could do some research and make a list of specialists in your area.

-Whichever direction you decide to go, know that any problems you may have that could lead to infertility does not have to spell the end of your dream to have a family.
+Whichever direction you decide to go, know that any problems you may have that could lead to infertility do not have to spell the end of your dream to have a family.
 There are many options available to you and many treatments available for any fertility problems that you may encounter.

 This is definitely a time where knowledge is power.
 The more you know about what could be causing your difficulty in getting pregnant, the better armed you will then be to fight the battle that will hopefully finally make your dream a reality.